-This Listing Prospectus has been drawn up based on the financial information valid for the Issuer's most recent reporting date of 30 September 2018 for which interim consolidated financial statements for the 9-month period were prepared.
+This Listing Prospectus has been drawn up based on the financial information valid for the Issuer's most recent reporting date of 31 December 2018 for which consolidated financial statements were prepared.

 Where not expressly indicated otherwise, all information presented in this Listing Prospectus (including the financial information of the Issuer, the facts concerning its operations and any information on the markets in which it operates) must be understood to refer to the state of affairs as at the aforementioned date.
-Information referring to the other than 30 September 2018 is identified either by specifying the relevant date through the use of such expressions as "the date of this Listing Prospectus", "to date", "until the date of this document" and other similar expressions, which must all be construed to mean the date of this Listing Prospectus.
+Information referring to the other than 31 December 2018 is identified either by specifying the relevant date through the use of such expressions as "the date of this Listing Prospectus", "to date", "until the date of this document" and other similar expressions, which must all be construed to mean the date of this Listing Prospectus.